The Headlines

 The Headlines is a punk rock band from Malmö, Sweden.
 They were formed in 2005.
 Their music is heavily influenced by such bands as The Clash, Rancid and Ramones.
 Stry Terrarie (Ebba Grön) has produced their first two albums along with the Wake Up EP.
 Since 2007 they have released six full-length albums, one EP, and four singles.

-The band has toured with bands such as Levellers (Great Britain) and Broilers (Germany).
+The band has toured with bands such as Millencolin, Danko Jones, Levellers (Great Britain) and Broilers (Germany).
 Over the past years they have played over 800 shows all over Europe, Canada, China, Japan, and Russia.
 The band has a loyal fan base in Germany, and frequently leave their country to play for more welcoming crowds abroad.
 During an interview about the release of Plug n Play bass player Kerry Bomb was quoted saying "There are a lot of people that hates us here in Malmö, it's all about image and attitude.
 We don't have enough tattoos and too much pink.
 In Germany nobody complains about that and the album has received great reviews" (article in Swedish).

 On May 22 2020 the band released their sixth album ”Warpaint” on Metalville Records.
 The album was recorded and produced by Chips Kiesby.